trapadulli/trapadulli/README.md

 My work spans frontend systems, backend services, APIs, and data modeling, with deep experience in .NET, Azure, and SQL Server.
 I’ve engineered and operated platforms across financial services, analytics and forecasting, ERP software, and systems for trades.

-My passions are in music education, algorithmic trading, and developer tooling, with a focus on AI deployments, audio deep learning technology, and event-driven architectures.
+My passions are in music education, algorithmic trading, and developer tooling.

 ---